OleBo/candy-power-ranking/application/README.md

 ## Customize the model name

-If you have deployed the model with the name different from 'babyweight', open `app.yaml` with a text editor and replace the model name accordingly.
+If you have deployed the model with the name different from 'candy', open `app.yaml` with a text editor and replace the model name accordingly.

 ```yaml